Jenna Forster’s mother had a hand in the senior’s voter registration process — literally.

 Students like Alvarez and Contreras can change their minds on Election Day and still register to vote and cast their ballot through a process known as Conditional Voter Registration.
 According to the California Secretary of State’s website, they just need to go in person to their county elections office, polling place or vote center.

-According to the California Secretary of State’s website, a submitted provisional ballot will become an official ballot after the election officials confirm that they are registered to vote in their county and haven’t voted yet in that election.
+According to the California Secretary of State’s website, a submitted provisional ballot will become an official ballot after the election officials confirm that they are registered to vote in their county and haven’t voted earlier in that election.

 MOMMY & ME OUTING